 The skin of your teeth. . .

 Your teeth don’t really have a skin, do they?
 Nope.
 They don’t.
 But they do have enamel.
 And, believe it or not, tooth enamel actually plays a role in your digestion.
 That’s right.
 Once again, it all comes back to digestion.
-We’re nearly smack-dab in the middle of the June Detox, Body Blast: The Anti-Inflammatory Detox with Changes that Last.
+We’re nearly smack-dab in the middle of the June Detox, Tick Tock Detox: turn back the hands of time.
 As is usually the case, I’ve asked detoxers to include lemon in their water throughout the day.
 And as is also usually the case, one of the wise detoxers has asked this question on the message board?: